This charming powder room makeover is a great example of how to create more light and space in a very small room.

 It’s not far from the breakfast room and since it’s just off of the garage, it’s the room that the girls’ friends often enter as well.
 While it can be easier to renovate before you move in, there are some reward to waiting and living in a home.

 The mudroom and powder room became priorities and set the tone for the house.
 They immediately made the home feel fresh.
-First let’s take a look at the before photos – before 1, before 2
+First let’s take a look at the before photos… you’ve got to see it to believe it!

 I love a good bathroom makeover.
 There’s just something about taking a dark, dated space (often with very little natural light) and turning it into something clean, bright and updated.

-Over the years, we’ve created a spa bath for guests, this nautical bathroom makeover, and a charming guest bath.
+Over the years, we’ve created a spa bath for guests, this small bath budget remodel, this nautical bathroom makeover, and a charming guest bath.
 This modern guest bath at our lake cottage was a hit as well!

 You know how fashion stylists say that wearing thick stripes will make you look bigger/heavier?
 A lot of the same concepts used in fashion also applies to your home and this rule is no exception.

-I used horizontal tongue and groove cedar to make the room appear bigger.
-Of course painting it in a rich cream never hurts either!
+- I used horizontal tongue and groove cedar to make the room appear bigger.
+Of course painting it in a rich cream paint color never hurts either!

 We replaced the linoleum with timeless and durable brick floors.
 I selected a brick that is close in color to our existing fireplace in the nearby living room.

-I love how brick doesn’t really show dirt, but embraces it.
+I love how brick doesn’t really show dirt, but instead helps to disguise it.
 They easily vacuum and add a lot of character to the powder room.

 To add interest, I mixed textures – brick floors and the wood stool adds contrast to the cream walls.